ChuangqiLee/cql.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer professional undergraduate, will graduate in June 2025, I have served in the student Union and class committee, actively participated in volunteer services, and have strong organizational skills, my research interests include language model, automatic driving, human-computer interaction, computer vision.
+I am also a [Pattern Recognition](https://www.sciencedirect.com/journal/pattern-recognition) and other top journal reviewers!

 A big and handsome boy, loving freedom!
 He likes sports, reading books, playing chess, likes food, likes traveling, loves music, and wants to do something to let people remember him!